Putting a Play Together!

 - Use software that goes along with an interactive whiteboard to have the students play a matching game with the play vocabulary.

-- Have students complete the Label the Play worksheet as an assessment.
+- Have students complete the Acting 101: Learning the Parts of a Script! worksheet as an assessment.

 - Check to see that students understand the parts of a play and the different components.